ryanghoward/web-module-challenge-scope-and-closure/README.md

 b.
 Compare and contrast calling `dansRoll` the first and second time.
 What is always the same?
 What could change?
   - The first time dansRoll is called, the 'personalDice()' function in invoked and the 'function()' function generates a random number and then the 'personalDice' parameter and the random number generated are passed through the string literal and the console.log.
 Both times dansRoll() is called, everything executes except the random number generated will remain the same.
 The number supplied to the string literal will be the only thing that changes.
 c.
 What is the lexical scope of `newRoll`?
+  - newRoll can only be accessed within the 'function()' function scope of the 'personalDice()' function

 ### Task 3 - Stretch Goals